Helen Merrill: Abroad

 After recording sporadically through the late 1950s and 1960s, Merrill spent much of her time touring Europe, where she enjoyed more commercial success than she had in the United States.
 She settled for a time in Italy, recording an album there and doing concerts with jazz musicians Piero Umiliani, best known to American baby boomers for his song Mah Nà Mah Nà, Chet Baker, Romano Mussolini, and Stan Getz.
 In 1960, arranger and film composer Ennio Morricone worked with Merrill on an EP, Helen Merrill Sings Italian Songs, on the RCA Italiana label.

 Parole e Musica: Words and Music was recorded in Italy with Umiliani's orchestra in the early 1960s while Merrill was living there.
 Merrill sings in English, but each song is preceded by an Italian translation of its lyrics, spoken by Fernando Caiati.

-She returned to the U.S. in the 1960s but moved to Japan in 1966, staying after touring there and marrying Donald J. Brydon, Tokyo-based Asia Bureau Chief of United Press International, in April 1967.
+She returned to the U.S. in the 1960s but moved to Japan in 1966, staying on after touring there and subsequently marrying Donald J. Brydon, Tokyo-based Asia Bureau Chief of United Press International, in April 1967.
 She developed a following in Japan that remains strong decades later.
 In addition to recording while in Japan, Merrill became involved in other aspects of the music industry, producing albums for Trio Records and co-hosting a show on FEN (Armed Forces Radio and Television Service) with Bud Widom in Tokyo.